biowasm/aioli/README.md

 # Aioli

-Aioli is a framework for building fast genomics web tools using [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly).
+Aioli is a framework for building fast genomics web tools using [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) and WebWorkers.

 ## Tools that use Aioli